-DeLaney’s members consist of shareholders, Women, Infants and Children (WIC) participants, Community Partners Shares (CPS), and local restaurants & markets.
-DeLaney supports the equivalent of 70 large vegetable shares each season.
+DeLaney’s members consist of shareholders, Women, Infants and Children (WIC) participants and Community Partners Shares (CPS).
+DeLaney supports the equivalent of 60 large vegetable shares each season.

 DeLaney strives to grow a variety of vegetables.
 Vegetables are available seasonally and natural factors such as drought, flooding, hail, and freezes affect the length of the season as well as quality, variety, and volume of produce available.

 DeLaney integrates sustainable practices into its farm operations including integrated pest management, water conservation, experiments in soil conservation, cover crops, crop diversity, nutrient management, inter-cropping, etc.